-Transition programmes are arranged to allow forthcoming class teachers to observe the child in the nursery setting .lt provides an opportunity for the child to become familiar with their new environment.
+Transition programs are arranged to allow forthcoming class teachers to observe the child in the nursery setting.
+It provides an opportunity for the child to become familiar with their new environment.
 Parents are encouraged to attend so that any concerns can be discussed.

-Foundation to Key stage 1 / Key stage 1 to Key stage 2

-Children on the Inclusion Register making the transition from one Key Stage to another are supported through managed visits to their new class before the end of that school year.
-The present teacher and the teacher for the following academic year meet to discuss the needs of the children on the Inclusion Register, in the presence of the SENCo if appropriate.
+Foundation to Key stage 1 / Key stage 1 to Key stage 2 Children on the SEN Register and/or with disabilities making the transition from one Key Stage to another are supported through managed visits to their new class before the end of that school year.
+The present teacher and the teacher for the following academic year meet to discuss the needs of the children on the SEN Register, in the presence of the SENCo if appropriate.